viktoriiazolotova/viktoriiazolotova/README.md

 - Designed and built a responsive web application using React JS and Bootstrap, enabling pet owners to easily exchange pet care services, and deployed it on Google Firebase.

 ### Inspiration Board - [Front End](https://github.com/viviantomato/front-end-inspiration-board) | [Backend End](https://github.com/viviantomato/back-end-inspiration-board) | [Demo](https://youtu.be/XN-w03iGvuE)
-- **Tech:** Flask, PostgreSQL, SQLAlchemy, React, Python, Javascript, HTML/CSS, deployed on Heroku
+- **Tech stack:** Flask, PostgreSQL, SQLAlchemy, React, Python, Javascript, HTML/CSS, deployed on Heroku
 - Collaborated in a 3-person team to design and create an interactive web application that enabled users to post inspirational messages to a board owned by multiple individuals
 - Led the front-end design and development of a React-based web application, utilizing Props and Hooks to implement user interface while following the industry best practices and standards
 - Implemented test-driven development using Pytest and fixtures to rigorously validate board and card creation and retrieval routes, ensuring code reliability.